 Causes and Risk Factors

-Problems with the S-A Node
+Problems with the sinus (S-A) node

-The lower heart has a natural standby system that can produce its own heartbeat, this heartbeat is often too slow and unreliable.
-As a result, heart block often means that the ventricles pump too slowly even though the S-A node may be sending out faster signals in an effort to increase heart rate.
+The lower heart has a natural standby system that can produce its own heartbeat.
+But this heartbeat is often too slow and unreliable.
+As a result, heart block often means that the ventricles pump too slowly even though the sinus may be sending out faster signals because they’re trying to speed up the heart rate.

 If the timing of contractions between the upper and lower heart is poor, the ventricles may not fill with enough blood before pumping.
 This is called asynchrony.